 Heather Willis Allen, Department of French and Italian, signs contract for the sole-authored book "A Design Orientation to Second Language Writing Instruction"

-(Feb.
-2023) The book "A Design Orientation to Second Language Writing Instruction" extends New Literacy Studies scholarship on multiliteracies pedagogy and Learning by Design and elaborates five principles of a Design orientation to second language (L2) writing instruction.
+(February 2023) The book "A Design Orientation to Second Language Writing Instruction" extends New Literacy Studies scholarship on multiliteracies pedagogy and Learning by Design and elaborates five principles of a Design orientation to second language (L2) writing instruction.
 The book examines topics including L2 writing as a multidimensional Designing process, multimodality and intertextuality as affordances for writing, and the roles of creativity and collaboration in writing and communicating about texts in a learning community.
 Presenting an approach to L2 writing instruction relevant for today’s diverse, multilingual educational contexts and ever-changing literacies, this book provides readers a comprehensive treatment of the theoretical and pedagogical dimensions of a Design orientation to L2 writing that will be of particular interest for L2 researchers, teachers, and teacher educators.

 (Routledge's Multiliteracies and Second Language Education book series, Gabriela Zapata, editor)